brotatotes/bht-automation/bht gen 3/Mark/Chapter 10/Mark 10 13 bht.md

 # Mark 10:13 Commentary Help Text

 ## BHT:
-The disciples, engrossed in their important conversation, reprimanded those who brought the young children to Jesus.
-However, Jesus recognized the simple yet profound gesture and allowed the children to come to Him.
-It was not a matter of baptism or salvation, but a natural act seeking His blessings and prayers.
-This incident highlights Jesus' tender nature and follows fittingly after His teachings on the sanctity of married life.
+As Jesus journeyed, people brought young children to him, seeking his touch and prayer.
+Even though the disciples, engrossed in deep conversation, interrupted to reproach those who brought the children, Jesus did not intend to teach them; his purpose was simply to touch them and pray over them.
+This incident follows suitably after Jesus emphasized the sanctity of marriage, highlighting the significance of children within the family.
+The act of bringing children to Jesus was a genuine and instinctive response, demonstrating the natural inclination to seek Jesus' blessings.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
 1. "Our Lord was not to teach them, but only to touch, and pray over them."
 2. "This simple, seemingly superstitious application of those that brought them."
 3. "The disciples, interrupted in their converse on high and important subjects, despise and reprove."